 What are Performance Awards and Graded Examinations?

-- assessments take place at school, a familiar environment
+- Assessments take place at the pupil’s school, a familiar and safe environment.

 Accredited and Notable

-- London College of Music Examinations (LCMe) is an accredited University body with over 130 years of experience in the musical examinations field
+- The London College of Music Examinations is an accredited university body with over 130 years of experience in the musical examinations field.

-Newham’s Every Child a Musician Programme is working in a ground breaking partnership with the London College of Music Examinations and the University of West London, in the development of bespoke Performance Awards and Graded (PAGs) examinations.
+The Every Child a Musician programme is working in a ground breaking partnership with the London College of Music Examinations (LCMe) and the University of West London (UWL), providing bespoke examinations in instrumental performance.

-Professor John Howard, University of West London said “These Performance Awards and Grades ensure that all the children in Newham have the same opportunities as children from more affluent boroughs.
-This is a unique and exciting project”.
+Professor John Howard of the LCMe and UWL said “these Performance Awards and Grades ensure that all the children in Newham have the same opportunities as children from more affluent boroughs.
+This is a unique and exciting project.”

 The Every Child a Musician programme becomes an official Examining Centre for the London College of Music Examinations

 The LCMe has invited the Every Child a Musician programme to become an official examining centre.
 This means that ECaM’s Performance Awards and Graded Examinations (PAGs) are now available to schools and the wider community from other boroughs.
 This represents an important external verification of the Every Child a Musician programme’s quality of provision in both teaching and assessment practices.